-The DataTables reference details the public APIs that DataTables presents, with all of the information that you, the developers using DataTables, need to be able to interact with the table programmatically.
+Thiw reference details the public APIs that DataTables and its extensions present, with all of the information that you, the developers using DataTables, need to be able to interact with the table programmatically.
 The manual summarises how the APIs can be used, but the reference here deals with the nitty-gritty of the implementation details and shows code examples of how each interface can be used.

-DataTables has a wealth of options which can be configured using the initialisation object that is passed into the
+DataTables and its extensions have a wealth of options which can be configured using the initialisation object that is passed into the

 $().DataTable() constructor when creating a new table.
 This section details all of these options, with code examples of how each option can be used.
 Read more »